websdk/vanilla/README.md

 This is a general pattern for authoring components that gives component developers the ability to create components and not worry that it can reliably reused in a wide range of contexts.
 This is a concern in an increasingly fragmented application framework landscape, and also with the advent of encapsulated Web Components which further tilts the balance in favour of writing reusable components rather than rewriting them for each framework.

 The primary design goals are to refine the boundaries/seams of components, and maximise the ergonomics of authoring components.
 This is to separate out the concerns of and enable further customisations and innovations to take place orthogonal to the implementation of components.
-For example, you may wish to take certain actions before a component renders such as pre-applying a related template or [inlining styles](http://blog.vjeux.com/2014/javascript/react-css-in-js-nationjs.html) or catch diffs after the component has run (more in the [rendering pipeline]()).
+For example, you may wish to take certain actions before a component renders such as pre-applying a related template or [inlining styles](http://blog.vjeux.com/2014/javascript/react-css-in-js-nationjs.html) or invoking lifecyle hooks or catch diffs after the component has run.
 The components are framework-agnostic, but not the lowest common denominator at the cost of being a long-term solution.

 * [Spec]()
 <br>[i.
 Javascript]()